RishabhSehgal/Activation-Visualization-Histogram/README.md

 ## Rish 03/31/2022: Made some changes to accommodate different models for cifar10 activation histograms visualization.
 Added a 'thru' activation which basically passes the convolution output activations through without performing any activation function so that it is easy to visualize them as it is.

+## Commands for running
+python trainer.py --dataset CIFAR10 --activation thru

+To check the tensorboard results the following script and command was used:

+tensorboard --logdir=="train_dir/default-CIFAR10_lr_0.0001_activation_thru-20220323-200736" &

 <img src="figure/thru.png" height="450"/>

 ## Descriptions